hclimente/hclimente.github.io/_posts/2025-01-23-graphs-basics.md

     sidebar: left
 ---

 Graph theory was founded in the 18th century, with [Euler's](https://en.wikipedia.org/wiki/Leonhard_Euler) article on the [Seven Bridges of Königsberg problem](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg).
-The city of Königsberg had seven bridges, connecting the north and south banks of the river and two fluvial islands (Kneiphof and Lomse).
+The city of Königsberg had seven bridges, connecting the north and south banks of the river, and two fluvial islands (Kneiphof and Lomse).
 Back then, Königsberg looked roughly like this:

 ```mermaid
 ---